-The internet is a hugely important space for young LGBT people, creating limitless opportunities to connect with people from all over the world.
+The internet is a hugely important space for young LGBTQ people, creating limitless opportunities to connect with people from all over the world.
 Social media platforms like YouTube, Twitter and Instagram have allowed people to join and even create communities of likeminded people, which serve as virtual spaces for people to find support.
 There are also ever increasing chances for young people to educate themselves and promote campaigns, causes and projects.
 However, the anonymity afforded by the internet, as well as the lack of regulation of social media, can mean young people are exposed to trolling and abuse.
-In this session, you’ll hear from LGBT people who have both positive and negative experiences of being LGBT online.
+In this session, you’ll hear from LGBTQ people who have both positive and negative experiences of being LGBTQ online.

-3. Being BAME and LGBT
+3. Being BAME and LGBTQ

 13:05 - Reflect on session A